Calif. governor faces pressure to choose a Latino to replace Harris in the Senate

 Two Latino politicians have emerged as top contenders for the post to be vacated by Vice President-elect Kamala D. Harris, who became the first woman of color to win a U.S. Senate seat here in 2016.
 A selection process has just begun to balance this state’s peculiar demands of history, geography and race that will shape Newsom’s decision, which may not come until the new year.

 Whoever is selected to succeed Harris will have to defend the seat in just two years, a quick turnaround in a vast, politically expensive state.
-Their commanding victories in statewide races just two years ago place them, according to political analysts, above a collection of highly regarded House members and locally elected officials who will likely also be considered for the post.
+Their commanding victories in statewide races just two years ago place them, according to political analysts, above a collection of highly regarded House members and locally elected officials who will probably also be considered for the post.

 “The history would not be lost on Gavin, and appointing either would be good for the state and the country as a way to increase the representation of this growing political bloc,” said Karen Skelton, a Democratic political consultant in Sacramento who is not involved in the selection process.
 “And both are ready to hit the ground running.”

-The speculation around who would succeed Harris began almost as soon as President-elect Joe Biden picked her as running mate last summer.
+The speculation around who would succeed Harris began almost as soon as President-elect Joe Biden picked her as his running mate last summer.
 Now the lobbying has begun in earnest, even though President Trump has yet to concede the presidential race.

 Kamala Harris, daughter of Jamaican and Indian immigrants, elected nation’s first female vice president